Risingson/eveeyedocs/docs/sharing/signatures.md

 A signature can be deleted by clicking the `X` top right of it and confirm.

-You can clean a system from signatures and connections as a whole by doubleclicking the little trash bin to the right within in the SIGNATURES headline.
+You can clean a system from signatures and connections as a whole by doubleclicking the `little trash bin` to the right within in the "SIGNATURES" headline.

 Deleted sigs can be undeleted for up to 3 hours.
 You can show and hide anomalies, cosmics and deleted sigs by clicking the corresponding tab above the signatures displayed.